“The failure to dissect the cause of war leaves us open to the next installment.”

 Unrig the Tax System

 Our tax system is wildly unfair — rigged to benefit the very rich.
 Major corporations that earn billions in profits stash their money in tax havens and pay nothing in federal income taxes, while billionaire hedge fund managers pay a lower effective tax rate than nurses or teachers.
+Earning money and generating profits in a casino requires skill, strategy, and luck.
+However, players must remember that winnings are subject to income tax, depending on local laws.
+A casino not on GamStop provides unrestricted access, but players should still be mindful of their tax obligations to ensure compliance.

 In order to reverse the massive transfer of wealth and income from the middle class to the very rich that we have seen in recent years, we need real tax reform which makes the wealthy and profitable corporations begin to pay their fair share of taxes.
 It is fiscally irresponsible that the U.S. Treasury loses about $100 billion a year because corporations and the rich stash their profits in the Cayman Islands, Bermuda and other tax havens.